 Cardiac fibrillation describes the deterioration of the heart’s electrical activity, which drives the heart’s periodic pumping.
 This electrical activity, which is usually organized, becomes disorganized into self-sustained patterns of electrical activation.

-This software uses surgical planning applications along with myocardial voltage gradients to predict the likelihood of the defibrillator being successful.
+This software uses surgical planning applications, along with myocardial voltage gradients, to predict the likelihood of the defibrillator being successful.
 If the critical mass hypothesis is applied, effective defibrillation is only achieved if a threshold voltage gradient is produced in a large proportion of the heart muscles.

 Simulation studies using this software have shown that even small changes in the positioning of electrodes may have significant effects on defibrillation.
-The modelling software systems provide guidance in choosing the optimal placement of defibrillators in children and adults.
+The modeling software systems provide guidance in choosing the optimal placement of defibrillators in children and adults.

 In one study using the bidomain model of the myocardium, which accounts for the flow of electrical current in both interstitial and intracellular domains, Sepulveda et al., showed membrane polarization induced by shock may be more complex than was previously thought.

 The possibility of these “virtual electrodes” existing was later followed up using optical mapping, which confirmed the prediction.
-“Virtual electrode polarization” (VEP) has since become a mainstay in defibrillation research.
+Virtual electrode polarization (VEP) has since become a mainstay in defibrillation research.
 VEP in the myocardium now refers to the areas of electric shock-induced membrane depolarization and hyperpolarization and their spatial pattern in the ventricles, which represents the new myocardial state at the end of the shock.
 The post-shock electrical activity that follows is largely dependent on this new state of the myocardium.

-Bidomain modelling studies have shown that the post-shock VEP pattern is the main factor determining the origin of post-electric shock activations in the second stage of the defibrillation process.
-In regions where electric-shock induced virtual anodes and cathodes are in close proximity, it is possible to elicit a “break” excitation after the shock has ended.
+Bidomain modeling studies have shown that the post-shock VEP pattern is the main factor for determining the origin of post-electric shock activations in the second stage of the defibrillation process.
+In regions where electric-shock-induced virtual anodes and cathodes are in close proximity, it is possible to elicit a “break” excitation after the shock has ended.